xemonix0/Cherry-Doom/README.md

 ### Miscellaneous

-- Hints for some disabled menu items, explaining the reason they are disabled
+- Menu items, disabled due to acive compatibility options, now include hints, explaining the reason for their unavailability
-- Most setup menus have been rearranged (utilizing the new _scrollable subpages_ feature) to make navigation easier
+- Most setup menus have been reorganized using a new _scrollable subpages_ feature for easier navigation
-- _Disable Stats Tracking_ setting for the _custom skill_
+- _Disable Stats Tracking_ setting for the _Custom Skill_

 ### _Level Table_

-The _Level Table_, inspired by (and initially ported from) DSDA-Doom, provides a way to track your progress across the levels of a WAD.
+The _Level Table_, inspired by and initially ported from DSDA-Doom, tracks WAD level progress, including statistics like skill level, kills, items, secrets, and time, has a summary screen with overall statistics for the current WAD, and allows you to warp to any map.

-This feature tracks statistics, such as the _skill level_, _kills_, _items_, _secrets_ and _time_, and allows you to see all that information in one place (including a _Summary_ screen, with overall statistics for the current WAD), also giving you the ability to warp to any map conveniently from the same screen.

 Compared to DSDA-Doom's implementation, there are a few notable additions and changes:
-- Setting to toggle _stats tracking_ (CFG-only: `lt_enable_tracking`)
+- Toggleable _stats tracking_ (CFG-only: `lt_enable_tracking`)
-- Command line parameter to _disable stats tracking_ (`-notracking`)
+- Command line parameter to temporarily disable stats tracking (`-notracking`)
-	- This can be used as a temporary alternative to the `lt_enable_tracking` CVAR
-- Setting to toggle _tracking kills and time for maps not beaten from a pistol start_ (CFG-only: `lt_track_continuous`)
+- Option to track kills and time for maps not beaten from a pistol start (CFG-only: `lt_track_continuous`)
-	- This setting is enabled by default; the old behavior _(before 2.0.0 and in DSDA-Doom)_ is equivalent to it being disabled
+	- Enabled by default; disabling replicates older (pre-2.0.0) behavior.
-- Setting to toggle _resetting stats for the current level upon beating the level on a new best skill (except Nightmare)_ (CFG-only: `lt_reset_on_higher_skill`)
+- Option to reset stats for the current level upon achieving a new best skill, excluding Nightmare (CFG-only: `lt_reset_on_higher_skill`)
-	- This setting is enabled by default; the old behavior is equivalent to it being disabled
+	- Enabled by default; disabling replicates older behavior.
-- The ability to see (and warp to, but not track stats for) all loaded maps (not just maps from the WAD that is the last in the load order), grouped by WAD filename
+- Ability to view and warp to all loaded maps, not just those from the last-loaded WAD, grouped by WAD filename
-- _Stats tracking_ now ignores WADs without maps when creating data folders for stats files
+- Stats tracking excludes WADs without maps when creating data folders for stats files
 - _Level Table Stats Format_ setting (CFG-only: `lt_stats_format`)
-- Press `Del` to _erase selected map stats_
+- Press `Del` to erase selected map stats
-- "Reset to defaults" button repurposed for _erasing current WAD stats_
+- "Reset to defaults" button repurposed for erasing current WAD stats
-- WAD stats are now written to the file every time a level is beaten, and not just when you quit the game
-- Various visual changes
+- Various visual enhancements

 ## Compiling